ethanleighfellows/licenseplate/README.md

 and an alaska plate with the custom plate: vry nce

 bcuz some of these are before i wrote the app, i haven't added them fyi

+Finished US November 2025.
+Saw a west virgina plate which eluded me for 8 months on a van which looked like it was being driven by a 12 year old.